dorner/ruby-style-guide/README.md

   ```

 * <a name="no-modifying-collections"></a>
-  Do not modify a collection while traversing it.
+  Do not modify a collection while traversing it. **Wishabi - some rare cases require this but it should
+  be true most of the time**
 <sup>[[link](#no-modifying-collections)]</sup>

 * <a name="accessing-elements-directly"></a>